 - 1 small jalapeño or serrano pepper, coarsely chopped

-Combine all ingredients in a food processor.
-Blend until you have a smooth paste.
+- Combine all ingredients in a food processor.
+Blend until you have a smooth puree, adding water a tablespoon at a time if needed.
 Store in a non-metallic bowl.

 - 1 teaspoon cumin seeds